Chromozon/Q2JumpRefresh/readme.md

 An easy way to toggle the visibility of HUD layout tokens is to use the if syntax.  `if 18 stat_string 18` will only display the lookup value of `ps.stats[18]` if it is nonzero.

 The Q2 client source code for all HUD layout string tokens is here: `cl_scrn.c, SCR_ExecuteLayoutString()`

+### Architecture Thoughts
+We must keep the server running at 10 Hz.
+We cannot have any command which violates this timing constraint.
+Client commands which retrieve info from the global database: queue these commands up, send them async; every server frame, poll to see if the results have returned; console print the results to the client.
+Try to keep threads to a minimum or not used at all.

+We should never lose any times or replays due to disruptions to the global database.
+New times and their replay data should be saved locally, and we should queue up a command to send that data off to the global database async.
+Only once we receive a good reply from the global database do we remove the item from the queue.